Discounts available on activities, goods and services

 Leisure, Heritage and tourism

-The National Trust which looks after Britain’s great buildings, landscapes and coastlines, offers 25% off membership for those aged 60 or over.
+The National Trust which looks after Britain’s great buildings, landscapes and coastlines, offers 25% off membership for those aged 60 or over who have been members for at least the last three consecutive years.
 Membership gets you access to more than 500 National Trust properties and outdoor places.
 See the National Trust website for more information.

 English Heritage offers entry to 400 historic sites across the UK and also offers seniors discounted membership.
 See the English Heritage website for more details.